nischhal-hub/Resham/README.md

-# 💈 Resham - A cloting store management web application.
+# 💈 Resham - A clothing store management web application.

 ## 💻 Technolgy Used